 Timothy Smith, Executive Director, earned degrees in organ performance from Wheaton College, Northwestern University and The Boston Conservatory.
 His concert career has included a dozen appearances at annual conventions of the Organ Historical Society, several which have been rebroadcast nationally on Pipedreams, and two appearances with The Boston Symphony Orchestra under Seiji Ozawa.
-He released three compact discs last year on the Raven label, including a program of French music entitled Pipes and Angels, recorded in New Bedford, Massachusetts.
+He has released three compact discs on the Raven label, including a program of French music entitled Pipes and Angels, recorded in New Bedford, Massachusetts.
 As a church musician, Mr. Smith has led both volunteer and professional choirs and has conducted numerous works for choral and orchestra.
-He currently serves as the Director of Music for Saint Martin's Lutheran Church of Annapolis.
 A skilled organ builder, Tim is also the owner of Chesapeake Organ Service, serving churches in Maryland, Virginia, New York, Pennsylvania and Tennessee.

 Mr. Smith spent his early years in Wyoming County, New York, beginning formal organ study with Charles Finney, professor at Houghton College and continuing with Squire Haskin, organist of the Buffalo Philharmonic.
 Letchworth State Park was a favorite “go-to” in those days, and Tim continued to return to the area.
 He first noticed the Portageville church building in 1996, and sensed that Portageville would be an ideal artists’ getaway.